 Here’s Oli’s Reasons For Training in the Robinson R44

-Q. You’ve flown Robinson’s R22, the Cabri and others as well as the R44, why did you chose it?
+Q. You’ve flown Robinson’s R22, the Cabri and others as well as the R44, why did you choose it?

 The Cabri is a great machine, looks smart and flies well.
 However it is a little short on power and is still only two seats.